InsaneMiner/Lemon/README.md

 Feel welcome to make a pull request.
 This project is open source so do what ever you want with it.
 <br>
 #### Info
 This project is a web server/web framework written in python.
-You can write a web app in python with it.
+You can write a web app with python in this new web framework.
 <br>
 ### How to use
 To run just run main.py file.